paulgoldsmith/fdc3-web/projects/lib/README.md

 1. Fork the repository on BitBucket.
 2. Clone the forked repository to your local machine.
 3. Install the required dependencies using `npm install`.
-4. Make your changes and ensure that the full build is executing successfully with `npm run build-release`.
+4. Make your changes and ensure that the full build is executing successfully with `npm run build:release`.
 5. Submit a pull request with your changes, providing a clear description of the modifications made.

 We welcome contributions from the community and appreciate your efforts in improving the FDC3 library.